Competitive mobile game maker Skillz will do a quick IPO at $3.5 billion valuation

 Going public

 Skillz is going public this fall on the New York Stock Exchange through a special public acquisition company (SPAC).
-This has become a popular way for fast-moving companies to go public in 2020 without all the hassle of a traditional IPO.
-SPACs are set up by managers who raise money in a blind shell company, where the investors don’t know what they’re putting their money into.
+This has become a popular way for fast-moving companies to go public without all the hassle of a traditional IPO.
+SPACs are set up by managers who raise money in a blind shell company, and the investors don’t know what they’re putting their money into.

 In this case, a SPAC called Flying Eagle Acquisition, headed by Bethesda owner ZeniMax and DraftKings SPAC veteran Harry Sloan, raised $690 million as a publicly traded entity.
 It will acquire Skillz, at which point the public shell company will essentially become Skillz.
-On top of that, institutional investors put money into the new company using a private investment in a public company (PIPE).
-In this case, institutions invested $159 million in PIPEs into Skillz, giving it access to even more money than was in the SPAC.
+On top of that, institutional investors put money into the new company using private investments in a public company (PIPE).
+In this case, institutions invested $159 million in PIPEs, giving Skillz access to even more money.

 At the end of the transaction, Skillz will have roughly $250 million in cash and the public company investors will own around $600 million of the resulting $4.3 billion post-money valuation of the company, or roughly 14% of it.
-After the deal closes, the PIPE investors who will hold stakes in Skillz are Wellington, Fidelity, Franklin Templeton, and Neuberger Berman funds.
-Skillz stockholders, the top executives, and Flying Eagle investors have agreed to not sell their stock in the company for 24 months.
+After the deal closes, PIPE investors Wellington, Fidelity, Franklin Templeton, and Neuberger Berman will hold stakes in the company.
+Skillz stockholders, the top executives, and Flying Eagle investors have agreed to not sell their stock for 24 months.

 “We’re getting the best institutions in the world that we want to partner with for many years,” Paradise said.